-Change: +$100M - Of course a member of The Beatles tops the list.
+Of course, a member of The Beatles tops the list.
 With John Lennon, Paul McCartney shared almost all of the songwriting credits for their entire catalog.
 Can you imagine just the royalties from this, let alone Paul's illustrious solo career and even his work with Wings?

 Trivia Fact: The Guinness Book of World Records features Sir Paul twice, once as the most successful songwriter ever and another as the most honored composer and performer in music.
 He's even been knighted and holds over 25,000 copyrights.

 Not all who reach the status of the top 10 richest guitarist in the world manage to maintain the status.
 Earning your wealth is only the first part of the game.
 Keeping it is the real challenge.
 Here's a list of our fallen friends who either have been slipped off by newcomers or tanked their net worth like dummies.